0x43eba/Obsidian-Iris/README.md

 Once you have installed, and set it up, close Obsidian and then reopen the program to make it work.

-This plugin requires you to have a daily notes system set up, and to use the 'Create Daily Note' tool provided by Obsidian.
-Creating a note, then renaming it to the correct time format will not cause rollover.
+This plugin requires you to have a daily notes system set up using [this plugin](https://github.com/liamcain/obsidian-calendar-plugin).
+To create a new daily note select the calendar day that you would like to create a note for.
+Using the sidebar's Daily Notes button will not cause notes to roll over, thought this limitation will be removed in the future.

 ### Filenames